heywoodg/EC2BlueGreen/README.md

 The next step would be to go around to Phase 1.

 If issues are found following the switch, you can move backwards to revert to the previous environment.

+The idea is that something like Azure DevOps could also be used to update the SSM variable and run the CloudFormation script as part of the pipeline.
+This was created because CodeDeploy doesn't have enough options current around the time it takes for instances to be ready.